alexmacarthur/wp-complete-open-graph/readme.txt

 = 3.3.0 =
 * Fix errors being thrown in PHP versions under 5.6.
 * Add filter to disable Open Graph tags per page.

+= 3.3.1 =
+* Improve the logic (and respective efficiency) of determining how image meta tags are generated.

 == Feedback ==